Adidas Solar Glide ST

 The Continental Rubber makes up the outsole of the Adidas Solar Glide ST. This kind of rubber is a technology for tires that gives better grip and traction.
 It delivers the same benefit to the outsole no matter what the season or road condition is.
 Because of the extra grip, runners can gain more traction to increase momentum and speed safely.

-The pattern designed on the outsole is called StretchWeb.
+Same as the popular Ultraboost 19, the pattern designed on the Solar Glide's outsole is called StretchWeb.
 To make this material more flexible, the rubber was formed into circular shapes attached to a webbing pattern.
 It runs the entire length of the shoe without limiting the movement of the runner.

 The Solar Propulsion Rail, otherwise known as supportive stability rails, complements the minimal support given by the dual-density medial midsole.
 These rails are visibly found on the sides of the shoe.
 They guide the foot into the right alignment for a run that feels secure, supported, and safe.